 He is professor of flute at the Royal Conservatoire in The Hague, The Netherlands.

-His flute lessons to his students at the Royal Conservatoire are presented combined with a tailor-made weekly yoga class, aiming to facilitate a physical understanding of the theory offered in the instrumental lessons and vice versa an intellectual understanding of the student’s subjective physical experience when playing.
+His flute lessons to his students at the Royal Conservatoire are presented combined with a tailor-made weekly yoga class offering a direct link to the posture- and breathing concepts as are being transmitted in the flute lessons

 Thies Roorda is a much sought-after teacher of master classes.
 He taught in Australia, Belgium, Canada, Germany, Estonia, Greece, Italy, Portugal, Russia, Spain and Switzerland.